CURRENT RESEARCH

 Rio Frio Cave A (AKA Twin Caves)

-Although excavated originally in 1928, little was published about the work.
+Although excavated originally in 1928 by Gregory Mason, little was published about the work (see the tile to the right).
 We have recently located part of the artifact collection at the Smithsonian Institution, and are trying to learn where the remainder is located.
 The cave is full of architecture and artifacts are still scattered all over the floors.
 Our aim is to learn when this cave was used, who was using it, and for what purposes?
-In the Summer of 2019, we began excavations in this cave to address those questions.
-Our studies revealed the cave was used throughout the Classic period (approximately C.E 250-900), although some earlier and later use is likely.
+In the Summer of 2019, we began excavations here to address those questions.
+Our studies revealed the cave was first used in the Late Preclassic period (starting around 300 BCE) and continued to be use regularly throughout the end of the Classic period (approximately CE 250-900).
+Nonetheless, our research strongly suggests earlier and later use is likely.
 Several small, charred corn cobs suggest agricultural rituals were performed in the entrance.
 Unfortunately, the cave has been severely damaged by modern graffiti.
-One of the ways we are studying this cave and aim to preserve it in its current state for future generations to enjoy is through the creation of digital models and virtual tours.
+One of the ways we are studying this cave and aim to preserve it in its current state for future generations to enjoy is through the creation of digital models and virtual tours which you can view in the “Virtual Rio Frio” section of this website.

 Domingo Ruiz Cave

 This cave first came to our attention in December 2018, soon after it had been opened for tourism.
 We began our investigations of the cavern a year later in December 2019.
 Like our work in Rio Frio Cave A, our research is focused on basic questions about the site; when was it used, who was using it and for what purposes.
 Our aim in studying this cavern in conjunction with Rio Frio Cave A is to begin understand the regional pattern of cave use.
 One pattern that has become increasingly clear is that the caves of this region are filled with architecture, both large and small scale.
 In the case of Domingo Ruiz cave, much of the architecture at the entrance seems to be designed to limit the amount of sunlight reaching the interior chambers.
 Walls, terraces, and stone alignments abound.
-To date our investigations include only a few test units for chronology.
-Unfortunately, the current pandemic has prevented any analysis of the recovered materials.
+To date our investigations include only a few test units for chronology, but we aim to start up work here again in the coming seasons.

 A waterfall surrounded by trees and boulders